moxalibudbud/etl-utility/docs/structured-typed-json-template-refactor.md

 - Add sample configurations and update usage documentation.
 - Mark the feature complete in the JSON generator design after the acceptance criteria pass.

+### Phase 5: Extended capabilities

+Optional follow-on work, estimated at an additional 2–3 engineering days (see Effort estimate above).
+Not part of the Phase 1–4 acceptance criteria — scope one of these in only when a real consumer needs it, each behind its own config-shape decision and tests, following the same "confirm the decision, then implement it, then document it" pattern used for the strict boolean/number conversion rules above (see "Confirmed conversion decisions").

+- **Recursively templated nested objects and arrays.** Today `literal` is the only way to emit nested JSON, and it is fully static — no `{path}` / `[func ...]` placeholders are resolved inside it.
+This item would let a nested object or array contain per-row typed nodes (the same five types, nested), so a row could emit something like `{"context": {"store": {"type": "string", "value": "{metadata.store.code}"}}}` instead of a fixed value.
+Needs a decision on how deep nesting is allowed to go and how a node distinguishes "static literal" from "nested typed node."
+- **Typed root/header templates.** The document root (outside `arrayField`) is still built by the untyped string `header` template — see the discussion above about adding a fixed `{"id": "123", "lines": [...]}` root today via `header`.
+This item would let `header` accept the same `StructuredTemplate` shape as rows, reusing `compileStructuredTemplate` and `renderRow` for the root object instead of `renderJSONTemplate`.
+- **Default values for missing source fields.** Add an optional `default` alongside a node's `value`, so a missing or empty resolved value falls back to a configured constant instead of `""` (string) or a conversion error (number/boolean).
+Needs a decision on whether `default` participates in the same strict-vs-permissive conversion rules as `value`.
+- **Configurable coercion rules.** Let a template opt into more permissive conversion — additional boolean spellings, additional locale number formats beyond the comma-thousands accommodation already shipped — instead of the fixed strict rules decided for the initial release.
+Should be explicit, per-field-or-per-template configuration, not a global toggle, so the strict default stays the default.
+- **TypeScript parity and shared cross-language fixtures.** Port the `structuredTemplate` contract to the TypeScript implementation and add fixture data shared between the Go and TypeScript test suites, so both languages are verified against identical inputs and outputs rather than parallel but independently-written test cases.

 ## Acceptance criteria